On soliton (in-)stability in multi-dimensional cubic-quintic nonlinear Schr\"odinger equations: Mathematical results on orbital (in-)stability

 \begin{definition} We say that solitary waves are $\mathcal E(\rho)$-{\it orbitally stable}, if for all $\eps>0$, there exists $\delta>0$ such that if $u_0\in H^1(\R^d)$ satisfies

 then the solution to \eqref{eq:nls} with $u_{\mid t=0}=u_0$ satisfies

 \end{definition} This notion is weaker than the one given in Definition~\ref{def:stability}, in the sense that $\mathcal E(\rho)$ may be a large set.
-In the case of homogeneous nonlinearities, one can prove that the set $\mathcal E(\rho)$ consists of only a single element $\phi$ (up to translation and phase conjugation).
-To prove $\mathcal E(\rho)$-orbital stability, the main step consists in showing that the minimal energy $E_{\rm min}(\rho)<0$.
-In our case this yields: \begin{theorem}[From \cite{CaSp}] Let $d=2$ or $3$. \begin{enumerate} \item If $E_{\rm min}(\rho)<0$, then $\mathcal E(\rho)$ is not empty, and the set of constrained energy minimizers is $\mathcal E(\rho)$-orbitally stable. \item There exists $\rho_0(d)>0$ such that for $\rho>\rho_0(d)$, $E_{\rm min}(\rho)<0$. \end{enumerate} \end{theorem} In particular, it seems reasonable to expect that no dispersion is possible near elements of $\mathcal E(\rho)$, in the sense that a solution $u(t, \cdot)$ within Definition~\ref{def:set-stability} cannot satisfy
+In particular, we cannot infer orbital stability of individual members $\phi\in \mathcal E(\rho)$, as required in Definition \ref{def:stability}.
+In the case of homogeneous nonlinearities, however, one can prove that the set $\mathcal E(\rho)$ consists of only a single element $\phi$ (up to translation and phase conjugation), and thus one recovers Definition \ref{def:stability} from the one above.
+To prove $\mathcal E(\rho)$-orbital stability via the concentration-compactness method, the main step consists in showing that the minimal energy $E_{\rm min}(\rho)<0$.
+In our case this yields: \begin{theorem}[From \cite{CaSp}] Let $d=2$ or $3$. \begin{enumerate} \item If $E_{\rm min}(\rho)<0$, then $\mathcal E(\rho)$ is not empty, and the set of energy ground states is $\mathcal E(\rho)$-orbitally stable. \item There exists $\rho_0(d)>0$ such that for $\rho>\rho_0(d)$, $E_{\rm min}(\rho)<0$. \end{enumerate} \end{theorem} In particular, it seems reasonable to expect that no dispersion is possible near elements of $\mathcal E(\rho)$, in the sense that a solution $u(t, \cdot)$ within Definition~\ref{def:set-stability} cannot satisfy

 We will use this criterion as a guiding principle for interpreting several of our numerical findings below.
 However, it is not clear \emph{a priori} that for $\rho>0$, such that $\mathcal E(\rho)\not =\emptyset$, we have